Diegollmll/HaulmasterAppAndroid/PROJECT_CONTEXT.md

 # ForkU Android Project Context

 ## Project Overview
 ForkU is an Android application built with modern Android development practices and Clean Architecture principles.
-The app appears to be focused on vehicle management, incident tracking, and user authentication systems.
+The app appears to be focused on vehicle management, incident tracking, user authentication systems, and certification management.

 ## Tech Stack & Architecture